 216 Metairie-Hammond Hwy.

 We wrap up our top 12 popular New Orleans restaurants outside the French Quarter with the Blue Crab Restaurant & Oyster Bar.
 Overlooking Lake Pontchartrain, the restaurant is locally owned and operated and serves up some of the finest Louisiana seafood around.

 You’ll find the usual selection of oysters, fresh seafood platters, sandwiches, and New Orleans classics such as the Basin BBQ Shrimp & Grits, Whole Stuffed Flounder, and Ponchatrain Pasta.
 There’s plenty of indoor dining, or grab a seat on the large outdoor deck and watch the boats come and go.
-In addition, you can enjoy some great live music every Friday through Sunday (check website for schedule).
+In addition, you can enjoy some great live music every Friday through Sunday (check website for the schedule).